matthewkmayer/matthewkmayer.github.io/blag/content/post/repos-for-being-hired.md

 ### Published docker containers

-In a DevOps world, where `you write it you run it,` Docker is almost the standard for shipping code.
+In a DevOps world, where `you write it you run it`, Docker is almost the standard for shipping code.
 By understanding enough of how that works to package and publish a container, a repo stands out from others that are missing this, when applicable.

 ### Got a blog from a github repo?
 Link to the public page